Complete Simulation of Automata Networks: Sequential simulation of transformations

-Intuitively, registers $n+1$ to $2n$ maintain a copy of the original configuration of registers $1$ to $n$; registers $2n+1$ to $2n + \sigma$ form a counter indicating the run number in the pseudo-Gray code $P$; registers $m-1$ and $m$ form a reset switch for the run counter.
+Intuitively, registers in $[n]'$ maintain a copy of the original configuration of registers in $[n]$; registers in $\Sigma$ form a counter indicating the run number in the pseudo-Gray code $P$; registers $a$ and $b$ form a reset switch for the run counter.
+This transformation is illustrated in Figure \ref{fig:complete_universal_min_time_optimal}.

-The program computing $P = (p^{(0)} = \id, \dots, p^{(L - 1)})$ in order goes as follows. \begin{description} \item[Step 1.]
-Make a copy of the first $n$ registers: $F^{(n+1)} \circ \dots \circ F^{(2n)}$.
+The program computing $P = (p^{(0)} = \id, \dots, p^{(\mathcal{T} - 1)})$ in order goes as follows. \begin{description} \item[Step 1.]
+Make a copy of the first $n$ registers: $F^{(1', \dots, n')}$.

 \item[Step 2.]
-Reset switch on: $F^{(m-1)}$.
+Reset switch on: $F^{(a)}$.

 \item[Step 3.]
-Reset run counter: $F^{(2n+1)} \circ \dots \circ F^{(2n+\sigma)}$.
+Reset run counter: $F^{(k_1, \dots, k_\sigma)}$.

 \item[Step 4.]
-Reset switch off: $F^{(m)}$.
+Reset switch off: $F^{(b)}$.

 \item[Step 5.]
 For $s$ from $1$ to $r$ do: \begin{description} \item[Step 5.1.]
-Compute $p^{\left(r_{(s-1)}\right)}$ to $p^{(r_s-1)}$: $F^{\left(c_{r_{(s-1)}} \right)} \circ \dots \circ F^{(c_{r_s - 1})}$;
+Compute $p^{\left(\rho_{(s-1)}\right)}$ to $p^{(\rho_s-1)}$: $F^{ \left( c^{ ( \rho_{(s-1)} ) }, \dots, c^{ ( \rho_s - 1 ) } \right) }$;

 \item[Step 5.2.]
-Increment the run counter: $F^{(2n + \bar{c}_{s+1})}$. \end{description} \end{description} Total time:
+Increment the run counter: $F^{(k_{\bar{c}_{s+1}})}$. \end{description} \end{description} Total time: